-Conspiracy is an agreement between two or more persons to commit a crime or Code violation and is prohibited.
-A student does not have to be physically present during the act of the crime or Code violation to be found guilty of conspiracy.
+Agreement between two or more persons to commit a crime or Code violation; a student does not have to be physically present during the act of the crime or Code violation to be found responsible of conspiracy.

 40. Hazing

 Hazing, in any form, is a violation of both the National Pan Hellenic Board (NPHC) and the University of Maryland Eastern Shore Hazing Policy.